tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-dal.md

 > **Note:** This feature is experimental and not extensively tested yet.
 Remote/distributed setups will be available before the Rio activation.

+> ⚠️ **Warning**
+>
+> The security implications for bakers in the DAL network are highlighted in the [official Octez documentation](https://octez.tezos.com/docs/shell/dal_overview.html).
+Since a baker’s bandwidth in the DAL is proportional to their stake, it may be relatively straightforward to identify the IP address of a DAL node—especially for bakers with substantial stakes.
+>
+> To mitigate this risk, the core team advises running your DAL node on a different IP address than your L1 node.
+This separation helps prevent unintentional exposure of your node’s identity.
+>
+> If you wish to run TezBake with DAL on a separate machine, consider using [TezBake Prism Tunneling](https://docs.tez.capital/tezbake/tutorials/baking-with-prism/), which is designed for setups across multiple hosts.

 ---

 ## If You Previously Installed DAL Manually